Updated February 29, 2024

 Cost:[2]

-• Acorns Personal ($3/mo) - includes personal taxable account, IRA, and checking account
+• Acorns Bronze ($3/mo) - includes personal taxable account, IRA, and checking account

-• Acorns Personal Plus ($5/mo) - includes everything in Personal, emergency fund, and 25% match on rewards
+• Acorns Silver ($6/mo) - includes everything in Bronze, emergency fund, 25% match on rewards, and 1% IRA match on Acorns Later contributions

 $3 every month (or $36 per year) might seem low, but it's high if you don't have much money.
 If you only have $30 in the account, $3 is 10%.
 But once you have a higher balance, the fee just becomes a small fraction.